-Across the 200 manual-inspected and 498 automatically-graded tests, the LLM-judge is correct for 680 cases, achieving an accuracy of \textbf{99\%}.
-Notably, we observed a false positive rate of \textbf{0\%} --- the judge successfully identified all incorrect simulator behaviors.
-In the manually verified 200 stress test cases, the judge made only three errors, and in the latter set, six errors.
-These strong results establish the robustness of our judge in diagnosing tool simulator performance and reinforce confidence in its role within our tool audit pipeline.
+Across 200 manually inspected and 498 automatically graded cases, the LLM judge is correct in 680 cases, achieving \textbf{97\%} accuracy with a \textbf{0\%} false positive rate.
+On the 200 stress-tests, the judge makes only $3$ errors, and only $6$ actual errors on the automatically graded set, with the remaining $9$ being overly strict judgments rather than genuine misclassifications.
+These results demonstrate the robustness of the judge and validate its role in the tool validation pipeline.